AnujaMukherjee/missingskill-learning/git/git.md

 ## Introduction of Git

 ### Git -> Version Control System
-<p> * Git Is a version control .It is a software use to tack the local file  </p>
+<p> * Git Is a version control .It is a software use to track the local file.  </p>
-<p>*  gitlab and gitlub are Remote code repository where all other devsloper push there git initiallized local repo .
-And with the help of github and git lab devlopers can work collaborately </p>
+<p>*  Gitlab and Github are Remote code repository where all other developer push there git initiallized local repo .
+And with the help of github and git lab developers can work collaboratively. </p>
- </p> * git basically work on 3 stages first step is working stage where we can locally modified our codes after that we use "git add" so aur codes goses from working area to stagging area .
-In stagging area final commit done last step is push where we push our folder to remote repo </pgit>
+ </p> * git basically work on 3 stages first step is working stage where we can locally modified our codes, after that we use "git add" so our code goes from working area to stagging area .
+From stagging area we do final commit, which is the last step and it puts a snapshot of whatever was there in the staging area as a permanent commit/version.
+Hence the name Version Control.
+Then obviously we can do "git push origin master to push all our commits into the remote repo present in GitHub or GitLab. </p>
-<p> * if we wants to gets any update or if our team menbers  change something on there local repository and push it to remote repository now next dayt if i am working on the same project first thing i have to do that is   git clone so that all the latest commit and updates  are fetch to my local repo </p>
+<p> * if we wants to gets any update or if our team menbers  change something on there local repository and push it to remote repository now next dayt if I am working on the same project first thing I have to do that is git clone so that all the latest commit and updates  are fetch to my local repo </p>
 <p> * Git is a <b>Distributed Version Control System </b>
-which basically means that Git helps us when we mess up our code and forget what needs to be undone to restore the code as it was, before getting messed up by me.</p>
+which basically helps us to restore our mistakes by allowing us to checkout to any of previous commits, anytime we want.</p>
- <p> * git bascially  trackes of the histrory and current  changes
+ <p> * Furthermore, git helps us to work with multiple people, on the same file on the same time, which is a superpower when it comes to developing something. </p>